To view your agenda you must be signed in

 - Market conditions: Spread impact of ECB tapering, broader credit market conditions and areas of vulnerability

-- Flows: Which sector offers best relative value at present, and which is likely to be the best performer into year-end?
+- Which sector offers best relative value at present, and which is likely to be the best performer into Q3/Q4?

-- Financing: Current status of the collateralized financing market, types of trades that take place and products that are preferred by market participants
+- Role of Financing: Current status of the collateralized financing market, types of trades that take place and products that are preferred by market participants

 - Direct Lending & Whole loan trading: How does the ABS market compare with direct lending on the underlying collateral?
 Which asset types, jurisdictions and products are attractive and for which types of investors?

-- Trader and Syndicate Banker View: Closing remarks and market outlook for the rest of 2019
+- Trader and Syndicate Banker View: Things to watch for, market outlook for the rest of 2019 and closing remarks

 - Many of the large private equity backed deals are reaching their call dates in 2019 & 2020; what will the refinance volume total?